rpi-james/TheBeaver/README.md

 # Notes
 - See each folder’s `CHANGELOG.md` for version history
 - Code is structured for readability and modularity
-- Avoid running LiDAR without open space to test detection
+- Avoid running LiDAR without open space initially to test detection